 Thank you for your response

-Many taxpayers confuse between the Financial Year (AY) and Assessment Year (AY).
+Many taxpayers confuse between the Financial Year (FY) and Assessment Year (AY).
 They often tend to treat them as the same, which leads to making mistakes when they file their income tax returns.

 The assessment year (AY) is the year that comes after the FY.
 This is the time in which the income earned during FY is assessed and taxed.
 Both FY and AY start on 1 April and end on 31 March.
-For instance, FY 2019-20 and AY 2020-21 are one and the same.
+For instance, for FY 2020-21, the assessment year is AY 2021-22.

 |Period||Financial Year||Assessment Year|